Nocookieleft/Jump-r-Drop/README.md

 Related content
 ---------------
-The game crossy road (based on the classic frogger) might help provide insights in the generation of sprites from outside of the game frame
+The game Crossy Road (based on the classic frogger) might help provide insights in the generation of sprites from outside of the game frame
-The game flappy bird might have similar gameplay (review similar applications / visualizations / features / technical aspects)
+The game Doodle Jump seems to have quite similar gameplay

+(review similar applications / visualizations / features / technical aspects)